Resilience

 Common Misconceptions

-Resilience is not just redundancy.
+Resilience is more than just redundancy.
 Adding more servers, databases, or availability zones improves fault tolerance but doesn’t guarantee resilience.
 Resilient systems adapt to unexpected conditions; they don’t just tolerate anticipated failures (Woods, 2015).

 Over-engineering is not adaptive capacity.
 Resilience doesn’t require elaborate mechanisms for every possible failure.
 Sometimes the most resilient solution is simple, well-understood, and easy to reason about during an incident.